Northampton Sekhemka statue

-The Northampton Sekhemka statue is an ancient Egyptian artefact, given by the Marquess of Northampton to Northampton Museum, in or about 1870.
+The Northampton Sekhemka statue is an ancient Egyptian artefact, given by the Marquess of Northampton to Northampton Museum, in or around 1870.
 The statue dates from the 5th dynasty (c.
 2494–2345 BC, making it slightly older than Stonehenge) and depicts Sekhemka the scribe with his wife, Sitmerit.
 It was the subject of a controversial sale in July 2014, that raised questions of the museum's ownership and the ethics of selling artefacts.
 The statue was sold to an unidentified buyer for £15.76m, which broke the world record for Ancient Egyptian art at auction.
 On 1 August 2014, Northampton Museums had their accreditation removed by Arts Council England, which ruled that the sale did not meet the accredited standards for museums in managing their collections.

 Description

 The statue depicts Sekhemka sitting in a traditional scribal pose and holding on his knees a partly unrolled papyrus which lists various offerings.
 He is named in an inscription on the plinth of his statue as "Inspector of Scribes in the House of Largesse, one revered before the Great God".
 His wife Sit-Merit is shown sitting at his feet.
 The limestone statue is 75 cm tall with the base from front to rear being 43 cm.
 Archaeologist Mike Pitts, editor of British Archaeology, took many detailed colour photographs of the statue whilst it was on display in Christie's prior to auction and has published them on his own blog.